nosfera0x2/eset-powershell/README.md

 # eset-powershell

+Disclaimer: This tool has not been officially endorsed by ESET.
+-> Always ensure there is a good back up, and have fun with the script!

+# ESET Log Collector to FTP

 This script:
 1) Prompts user for name of their company.
 2) Checks to see if a file named esetlogcollector.exe exists in the users download folder.